Top 10 Agentic AI Project ideas

 What are Example Projects Learners Build in Agentic AI Training

-• RAG-based AI Assistants – Systems that retrieve information from large document sets and generate context-aware responses using Retrieval-Augmented Generation.
+• RAG-based AI Assistants: Projects that involve developing systems that are able to extract information from large sets of documents and generate context-aware responses based on Retrieval-Augmented Generation.

 How to Showcase Agentic AI Projects in Your Portfolio